Prosecutor who investigated femicides is murdered in Ecuador

 “In the police action, a motorcycle and the weapon were seized, with which they would have shot the victim”, added the MP.

-Escobar’s murder coincides with the scandal of the disappearance of 34-year-old lawyer María Belén Bernal from a police station in Quito.
+The murder of Escobar, the second prosecutor shot in four months, coincides with the scandal of the disappearance of 34-year-old lawyer María Belén Bernal from a police station in Quito.

 A week ago, the woman entered the Escola Superior de Polícia (ESP) to visit her husband, Lieutenant Germán Cáceres.
 Since then, there is no information about her whereabouts.